K3res/eXelion/README.md

                         Varaible to change the URL for LFI attacks
  ```

+## Example

 ## Features Overview
-Customize your own request.</br>
+📤 Customize your own request.</br>
-Input your own XXE payloads or load an XML file containing your payloads.</br>
+📑 Input your own XXE payloads or load an XML file containing your payloads.</br>
-Use and customize the XXE templates.</br>
+📝 Use and customize the XXE templates.</br>
-You can search a website for XML interactions.</br>
+🔎 Search a website for XML interactions.</br>

 ## Comming soon